 The outstanding work Schlossnagle has done since his arrival was rewarded in September 2012 as the head coach inked a contract extension through 2018.

 "Jim Schlossnagle defines what TCU is about," TCU director of intercollegiate athletics Chris Del Conte said.
 "He has done a phenomenal job in representing our institution and making our baseball program an important part of the Fort Worth community.
 While his success on the diamond speaks for itself, Jim has been the ultimate team player.
 He has the big picture in mind for TCU and Fort Worth.
-His recent honor of being selected as Team USA's coach for next summer shows the respect level he has nationally.
-We are very excited to know we have Coach Schlossnagle guiding our baseball program into a new era this spring and for many more years to come.
+His honor of being selected as Team USA's coach in 2013 shows the respect level he has nationally.
+We are very excited to know we have Coach Schlossnagle guiding our baseball program for many more years to come.

 "Everything about Jim is first class.
 He simply does things the right way."